Kyuki Kutch ka yeh rann, Hindustan ka toran hai….

 Being a part of Thar Desert, one is reminded of the contrast between Rajasthan’s desolate sand dunes vis-à-vis Gujarat’s snow-white salt marshes.
 Camels strutted along the Rann escorting both kids and adults throughout the desert.
 During monsoons, the Arabian Sea covers this flat land.
 As temperatures rise and summers beckon, the water recedes leaving behind salt marshes.

-Over the infinite salt pan, a hot mass of vermilion orange sun set over.
-I looked at the wrinkled faces of the herdsmen and musicians, and thought how lucky they were to behold the sight of thousand such splendid sunsets.
-Do they appreciate the beautiful transformation of skies?
+Over the infinite salt pan, a hot mass of vermilion orange sunset over.
+I looked at the wrinkled faces of the herdsmen and musicians and thought how lucky they were to behold the sight of thousand of such splendid sunsets.
+Do they appreciate the beautiful transformation of the skies?
 Do they feel the goosebumps like me?
 Is it just an everyday mundane that they dispose of without a second thought?
-Probably to them, the excitement lies in occasional visits of the tourists; only time in the year when they earn more than usual.
+Probably to them, the excitement lies in occasional visits of the tourists; the only time in the year when they earn more than usual.

 Rann Utsav’s tent city is perched on arid, barren and cracked land, occasionally speckled with xerophytes.
 Engineering an entire tent city in a godforsaken place is extremely commendable and the arrangements made by the Gujarat Tourism Board are truly praiseworthy.
 Lots of planning and execution took place to develop a complex sprawling over an area of about 500,000sq.mts.
 More than 350 tents with several blocks for entertainment, dining and activities are set up.

-In the night, the temperature dropped down to 8°C and wearing winter warmers was inescapable.
-I donned my thermals and sweatshirt, which provided me with the much needed warmth.
+At night, the temperature dropped down to 8°C and wearing winter warmers was inescapable.
+I donned my thermals and sweatshirt, which provided me with the much-needed warmth.
 After savouring a hearty Gujarati thali, I went for the cultural night show where musicians, dancers, comedians and puppeteers kept us entertained.
 Beautiful Kutchi folk melodies filled the air.
 Rustic voices of the singers and melodious tunes from traditional Kutchi instruments like Narr, bhorr, jhanjh and the like still resonate vividly in my mind.
-Star gazing area is behind the cultural stage.
+The stargazing area is behind the cultural stage.
 You may observe the stars through a telescope during the interim change of acts.
 This activity is free of cost.